AugustDTheKing/AugustDTheKing/README.md

 ==>if youre boring, common dude

--lemme show you some interesting projects
+*lemme show you some interesting projects